jimasp/behave-vsc/README.md

 ---
 ## Features
-- Debug or Run behave tests from the test side bar, or from inside a feature file.
+- Run or Debug behave tests, either from the test side bar or from inside a feature file.
-- Supports nested folders, such that you can run a nested folder on it's own.
+- Run or Debug all tests, a nested folder, or just a single feature or scenario.
 - Supports multiroot workspaces, including running tests from all workspaces in parallel.
 - Run customisation via extension settings (e.g. `runParallel`, `featuresPath`, `envVarList`, etc.)
 - Go to step definition from feature file.
 (Not shown in the below gif.
 Right-click inside a feature file on a line containing a step and click "Go to Step Definition").
 You can also map a keybinding for this command if you wish (e.g. F12).